TV analyst? Spokesman? Freed ex-governor goes job hunting

 The son of Serbian-American parents is well-read and has a good memory, sometimes showing that by naming all the U.S. presidents in the proper order.

-As a politician, he demonstrated a Bill Clinton-like ability to contact with people of disparate backgrounds.
+As a politician, he demonstrated a Bill Clinton-like ability to connect with people of disparate backgrounds.
 Perhaps that could open the way to a sales or marketing job.

 But he’s often demonstrated a lack of common sense and everyday know-how.